ociswap/scrypto-avltree/TechnicalREADME.md

  / \
 x   x
 ````
-The update reduces `b` to 0 and the update continues with `a`, which is now -1.
+The update reduces `b` to 0, and the update continues with `a`, which is now -1.
 Since `a` was 0 before, the tree the update stops after it updated `a` and does not continue to the parents of `a`.
 ### Conclusion
-The AVL tree, with its self-balancing properties, ensures efficient lookup operations, making it an ideal choice for scenarios where read performance is paramount.
-The implementation provided leverages scrypto's KVStore for lazy loading and integrates caching mechanisms to further optimize operations.
-For details on the AVL tree's methods and their underlying mechanics, refer to the provided function docstrings and inline comments.
+The AVL tree with its self-balancing properties, ensures efficient lookup operations, making it an ideal choice for scenarios where read performance is paramount.
+The implementation provided leverages Scrypto's KVStore for lazy loading and integrates caching mechanisms to further optimize lookups.
+For details on the AVL tree's methods and theunderlying mechanics, refer to the provided function docstrings and inline comments.
 For further insight see (https://en.wikipedia.org/wiki/AVL_tree, https://www.geeksforgeeks.org/introduction-to-avl-tree/)